ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancers protect a website from a Denial of Service attack by distributing traffic across a group of backend web servers.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+A jump box controls access to machines in the private network by allowing connections from specific IP addresses.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system use.